shank-git/metal-kubes/README.md

 The Kubernetes cluster CIDR range is defined by the Controller Manager's --cluster-cidr flag.
 In this tutorial the cluster CIDR range will be set to 10.100.0.0/16, which supports 254 subnets.

-Create 6 compute nodes which will host the Kubernetes worker nodes (you can add Worker nodes at anytime, as showwn later):
+Create 6 compute nodes which will host the Kubernetes worker nodes (you can add Worker nodes at anytime, as shown later).

-List the compute nodes (this should go to /etc/hosts of your auxiliary machine):
+List all the nodes (this should go to /etc/hosts of your Auxiliary machine):

 ```console
 10.244.10.156 kube-lb